 3. List of practice design questions ↑

-In addition, here are a few more product design questions that were asked in PM interviews at Google and Facebook according to data from Glassdoor.com.
-If you have any questions about them or would like feedback on how to answer them, you can leave your answer for one of the questions below and our team will get back to you:
+Here are a few more product design questions that were asked in PM interviews at Google and Facebook according to data from Glassdoor.com.
+If you'd like to learn about the other types of questions you may face, you can also visit our ultimate guide to product manager interview questions.

 - Design a pen for an astronaut